 This post is for the masses out there that have little or no knowledge of IaaS.

-Since the invention of corporate IT servers, these equipment are hosted in-house by organizations.
-The host organization has to procure the servers, train staff to look after it, allocate additional resources to maintain it, such as a good space with good air ventilation and cooling systems, stable power etc. All these comes at a very high price tag.
+Since the invention of corporate IT servers, such equipment are hosted in-house by organizations.
+The host organization has to procure the servers, train staff to look after them, and allocate additional resources to maintain them, such as a good space with good air ventilation and cooling systems, stable power etc. All these come at a very high price tag.

-Unfortunately, not all organizations have the budget to host such infrastructure in house and this creates an opportunity for entities with large data centers to sell sections of their servers to the public.
-Some well known providers are AWS, Microsoft Azure, Google Cloud and many others.
+Unfortunately, not all organizations have the budget to host such infrastructure in-house and this creates an opportunity for entities with large data centres to sell sections of their servers to the public.
+Some well-known providers are AWS, Microsoft Azure, Google Cloud and many others.

 The business model of pay-as-you-use has been very effective that sees many organizations around the world jump on to use IaaS, including some of the well-known online giants such as NetFlix.

-It is therefore my recommendation that small to medium sized organizations that have no enough budget to run their own in-house infrastructure to jump on IaaS.
+It is, therefore, my recommendation that small to medium-sized organizations that have a limited budget to run their own in-house infrastructure must jump onto the IaaS boat.